pensthiel/head-md-future-of-drawing/process/readme.md

 ### Final notes of the day
-- if i makes it with the same system as the iphone app i could have a bigger screen.
+- if I make it with the same system as the iPhone app I could have a bigger screen.
 - the object right now is small enough to be portable or to be kept on my desk.
 - having a light would make the pictures more homogenous and the camera gives better quality if the lighting is good but it would need to be an area light or ring light and not a spotlight.
-- I thought it might be too small to draw comfortably but actually since we only draw with one hand and the other hand would be with the button externally this size is good and those who tried likes the size.
+- I thought it might be too small to draw comfortably but actually, since we only draw with one hand and the other hand would be with the button externally this size is good and those who tried like the size.
-- height seems good too, too hight you wouldnt see the screen and too low you would not be able to use taller paintbruches....
+- height seems good too, too high you wouldn't see the screen and too low you would not be able to use taller paintbrushes....
 - you canot be super precise but i think that's a good thing because the animation style is more expressive that way

 USE " analogue " INSTEAD OF " traditional ".

 ### Teachers comments
-Should be more than just a tool. but it's good and works great, think of other forms, story telling? could it be a teacher? coach? tutorial but in a creative way? does the roll tell a story?
+Should be more than just a tool. but it's good and works great, think of other forms, of storytelling? could it be a teacher? coach? tutorial but in a creative way? does the roll tell a story?
 (I would rather the roll stays blank)

 ### NEXT STEP